ALMaclaine/Reference/js/frontend_errors.md

 ```

 - Bringing secondary errors into the main flow is typically used to either hit a global error statistics collector or to trigger an ErrorBoundary on a sub tree that will replace the comoponent when there's an error.
 For example, if a charts data source errors out, the chart could be replaced with a try again prompt.
+- In development mode these errors will be caught by react dev tools and the error over lay displayed, in production the feature will not work, but probably not crash the app.